Real Web Developers Don’t Need Debugging Tools

 What you want to do is make short-term sacrifices (sitting on a problem for a bit longer, if necessary) for long-term gains (building up more experience, and benefiting from that experience in the long run).

-Some people will beg to differ.
+Some will beg to differ.
 That’s fair.
-I’m always around to challenge and push.
+I like to tease at times.

 On May 15, 2010, 2:55 CEST, Jean-Philippe said: